-On the day of your cornea transplant, you'll be given a sedative to help you relax and a local anesthetic to numb your eye.
-You won't be asleep during the surgery, but you shouldn't feel any pain.
+On the day of your cornea transplant, you'll either be given a sedative to help you relax and a local anesthetic to numb your eye, or you'll be put to sleep.
+Either way, you shouldn't feel pain.

 After the procedure